Broadcast law: Philippines

+while non-political content regulation is under the jurisdiction of the Movie and Television Review and Classification Board.
+Political ones are regulated by the Commission on Elections.

 Under the Philippine law, broadcasting networks require a congressional franchise to operate television and radio stations.

-Under the Philippine law, electricity generation require a congressional franchise

 United States

 In the US, broadcasting falls under the jurisdiction of the Federal Communications Commission.

 Some of the more notable aspects of broadcast law involve: